Michael J. Merenda Jr.

 Michael J. Merenda Jr. is a singer-songwriter with the American folk band, the Mammals.
 He plays guitar, banjo, ukulele and percussion.
 He also has a solo career and performs with the Jay Ungar and Molly Mason Family Band.

-Merenda was raised in Durham, New Hampshire.
-He is married to Ruth Ungar, daughter of Jay Ungar and Lyn Hardy.

 Biography

-Merenda grew up in Durham, New Hampshire, where his father is a faculty member at the University of New Hampshire.
+Merenda was born and grew up in Durham, New Hampshire, where his father is a faculty member at the University of New Hampshire.
 In 1998, he graduated with a creative writing degree from Bowdoin College in Maine and he then moved to New York City.